 Details of the award

-- The scholarship will be paid in eight equal monthly stipend instalments between October 2013 and May 2014.
+- In 2013/14, the scholarship will be paid in eight equal monthly stipend instalments between October 2013 and May 2014.

 - For students on a study year abroad in Year 3, the payment of the award will be deferred until they return to Edinburgh in their final year.